enkidevs/curriculum/nocode-webflow/introduction/intro-components/sliders.md

 ---
 ## Content

-A Slider is a simple but very powerful component.

 Sliders can be used to create any number of things, like a slideshow of some pictures or a product.

-On Webflow, when you create a Slider, it comes pre-designed with some elements.
+On Webflow, when you create a Slider, it comes pre-designed with some elements:

-Default Slider:

 ![default-slider](https://img.enkipro.com/44960d891625b50c689a04bf7bd88d72.png)

-The default slider has 2 navigation buttons (highlighted in purple), a `Slider nav` element with a link per page of the slider and a `Mask` element that contains all the slides.

-Default slider viewed in the `Navigator`:

 ![navigator-def-slide](https://img.enkipro.com/f4c1dbcc07680b70f242b6ca964d9d04.png)

-To add a `Slider` to your webpage:

-- Click anywhere on the Canvas and left-click a `Slider` element from the `Add Elements` panel to add it to the previously clicked position.

-- Drag and drop a `Slider` element from the `Add Elements` panel anywhere on the canvas.

-- Drag and drop a `Slider` element from the `Add Elements` panel to a position in the `Navigator`.
+As you can see, the slider has two navigation buttons (highlighted in purple), a `Slider nav` element with a link per page of the slider, and a `Mask` element that contains all the slides.

+Because `Slider`s are components, you can add them as you would an element[1].

-To add a new slide element to your `Slider`, select the `Slider` and add a new slide in the `Slider Settings` panel on the right side of the screen.
+To add a new slide element, select the `Slider` and add a new slide in the `Slider Settings` panel on the right side of the screen.

 ![add-slide](https://img.enkipro.com/af608fcc31fac43cc203b37bbeed58e5.png)

-You can also add a new slide by copying and pasting an existing one.

-The `Slider settings` panel can also be used to add animation, an attribute or to select a specific slide.
+The `Slider settings` panel can also be used to add animations, an attribute or to select a specific slide.

 A good example of a `Slider` is how Netflix presents its categories.